Based on 2008 HBR Article from Noam Wasserman “The Founder’s Dilemma”. Summarized and adapted by Menno van Dijk, of ScaleUpNation.

 Successful CEO-cum-founders are a very rare breed.
 Most founders surrendered management control long before their companies went public.
 (Based on the research in the US) by the time the ventures were three years old, 50% of founders were no longer the CEO.
-In year four only 40% were still in the corner office and fewer than 25% led their companies’ initial public offerings.
+In year four, only 40% were still in the corner office.
+Fewer than 25% led their companies’ initial public offerings.

 Start-up phase: Founder’s vision and drive

 At the start, the enterprise is only an idea in the mind of its founder, who possesses all the insights about the opportunity and about who the potential customers are.
 He has the ideas about the innovative product, service, or business model that will capitalize on that opportunity.